As a leader, you should take it on yourself to prevent burnout from wiping out your team. Here's how to do it.

 There are many symptoms of impending burnout, but not all are easy to spot.
-Your job as an employer is to pay close attention to each employee, and their behavior and attitude in the workplace.
+Your job as an employer is to pay close attention to each employee's behavior and attitude in the workplace.

-Here are a few specific signs, outlined by Vicki Salemi, career expert at Monster:
+Here are a few specific signs, as outlined by Vicki Salemi, career expert at Monster: